About the Youth Company

 Vocal Director: Suzi Zumpe

-We are very excited to announce that in summer 2018, our Youth Company will be performing a new production of Eliza and the Swans, an opera by John Barber (composer) and Hazel Gould (librettist), on the main stage at Wormsley.
+In 2018 the Youth Company performed a new production of Eliza and the Swans, an opera by John Barber (composer) and Hazel Gould (librettist), on the main stage at Wormsley.

 Participation for Youth Company members is free of charge, and we are very grateful to donors who support this work.

 We are delighted to have been able to commission a brand new opera, The Happy Princess, written especially for our Youth Company.
 Based on The Happy Prince by Oscar Wilde, the music will be composed by Paul Fincham with a libretto by Jessica Duchen (Silver Birch, 2017).

 If you could like to receive occasional email updates about future auditions, projects and opportunities, please contact our Learning & Participation Co-ordinator, Julian Guidera